 The NSS provides students with the opportunity to share honest feedback about their study experience.
 The Open University and The Open University Students Association actively use the results to improve what we do, and how we do it.
 The data is also shared publicly, allowing prospective students to make informed decisions when considering where and what to study.

 The survey is anonymous – at no point are students identified to their institution.
-It runs between 7 January and 30 April.
+It runs between early January and the end of April each year.

 This is an Open University run module and tutor evaluation survey.
 Every student on every module is invited to take part in this survey two to three weeks before the end of the module and you will be asked to answer a mix of closed and open questions.